 The first reason you may be able to sue Google is for the content it creates.
 If Google were to change a material fact in an article someone else posted, Google could be held responsible for that change.

 The second reason is if Google is a direct or contributory infringer of your intellectual property rights.
 Intellectual property law gives authors, artists, inventors, and other creators rights in their work.
 They can sell, lend, or license their work to others.
-Generally, if you use their work without permission, you violate their intellectual property rights.
+If you use their work without permission, you violate their intellectual property rights.

-Google may not be a “publisher or speaker," but it can be held liable for intellectual property infringement as a distributor.
+Google may not be a publisher or speaker, but it can be held liable for intellectual property infringement as a distributor.
 Distributors can be found liable for infringement if they have reason to know that content infringes your intellectual property rights but they distribute it anyway.
 If you inform Google that content infringes your intellectual property rights and Google doesn't remove it, then you would have grounds to sue.